Admission Requirements

 Bachelor’s degree from Denmark

-You are entitled to one admission assessment for one study programme, where, based on an assessment of the documentation you have submitted, we will inform you whether you meet the admission requirements.
+You are entitled to 1 pre-assessment for 1 study programme, where, based on an assessment of the documentation you have submitted, we will inform you whether you meet the admission requirements.

 This is a service offered by SCIENCE, but it is not a service you have to make use of in order for you to apply for admission.

-If the number of qualified applicants to the programme exceeds the number of places available, applicants will be prioritised as follows:
+If the number of qualified applicants to the programme exceeds the number of places available, applicants will be prioritised to the following criteria:

 Limitation on second degrees